mtacker/snowflake-demo/02_github_actions_setup.md

 brew install gh
 ```

-## Create a database for integration with Github
+## Create Snowflakes database for integration with Github
+Note> This is required for all Snowflake accounts

 [About this step](https://docs.snowflake.com/en/developer-guide/git/git-overview):
 "*You can integrate your remote Git repository with Snowflake so that files from the repository are synchronized to a special kind of stage called a repository stage.
 The repository stage acts as a local Git repository with a full clone of the remote repository, including branches, tags, and commits.*"